lacravate/pathstring/README.md

  - content= : sets file content
  - save : saves to file if content is set and file path exists
  - save! : saves to file, loading content if need be, creates path if need be
+ - mkdir : create a folder after the pathstring content if parent dir exists
+ - mkdir! : create a folder after the pathstring, creates all path elements if need be
  - rename : self-explicit (does not save file though)
+ - open : default mode is 'w' (if you need to read, the `read`)

 Pathstring specifics (relative stuff available if a "relative_root" was set) :
  - relative! : switches to relative facade